AI startups claim to detect depression from speech, but the jury’s out on their accuracy

 To date, none of the companies’ systems have received full approval from the U.S. Food and Drug Administration (FDA).

-Ellipsis’ solution is unique, Mondal claims, in that it combines acoustic (e.g., tones, pitches, and pauses) and semantic (words) algorithms trained on “industry-standardized” assessment tools.
+Ellipsis’ solution is unique, Mondal claims, in that it combines acoustic (e.g., tones, pitches, and pauses) and semantic (relating to words) algorithms trained on “industry-standardized” assessment tools.
 The algorithms were initially fed millions of conversations from “non-depressed” people and mined them for pitch, cadence, enunciation, and other features.
 Data scientists at Ellipsis then added conversations, data from mental health questionnaires, and clinical information from depressed patients to “teach” the algorithms to identify the ostensible vocal hallmarks of depression.

 “We leverage a diverse dataset to ensure our algorithms are not biased and can be deployed globally … Our models can generalize well to new populations with differing demographics, varying accents, and levels of speaking abilities [and] are robust enough to support real-time [applications] across different populations with no baseline required,” Mondal said.
 “One of our institutional review board (IRB)-approved studies is currently in phase two and involves monitoring patients in depression clinics.
 Early results show our depression and anxiety vital scores closely match the clinician’s assessment … We [also] have 9 IRB proposals in process with institutions such as Mayo Clinic, Penn State University, and Hartford Healthcare.”

-Keyes characterized Ellipsis’ approach to bias in their algorithms as “worrisome” and out of touch.
-“They talk a big game about being concerned about bias, and being rigorously vetted academically, but I find one paper about bias — this one — and when you read beyond the abstract, it has some pretty gnarly findings,” they said.
-“For starters, although they sell it as showing age isn’t a factor in accuracy, their test is only right 62% of the time when it comes to African-American true negatives, and 53% of the time with Caribbean people.
+Keyes characterized Ellipsis’ approach to bias in its algorithms as “worrisome” and out of touch.
+“They talk a big game about being concerned about bias, and being rigorously vetted academically, but I find one paper about bias — this one — and when you read beyond the abstract, it has some pretty gnarly findings,” Keyes said.
+“For starters, although they sell it as showing age isn’t a factor in accuracy, their test is only right 62% of the time when it comes to African American true negatives, and 53% of the time with Caribbean people.
 In other words: 40% of the time, they will misclassify a Black person as being depressed or anxious, when they’re not.
 This is incredibly worrying, which might be why they buried it on the last page, because diagnoses often carry stigma around with them and are used as excuses to discriminate and disempower people.”

 Mondal admits Ellipses’ platform can’t yet legally be considered a diagnostic tool — only a clinical decision support tool.
 “Ellipsis intends to follow FDA guidance for medical AI with the intended plan for FDA regulatory approval of its technology for measuring the level of severity for clinical depression and anxiety,” he said.
 “A foundation will be established to allow [us to] scale into the global market.”